Accidental American Taxes: Compliance & IRS Rules

 The IRS provides several options to reduce or erase your US tax bill as an Accidental American.

-• Foreign Earned Income Exclusion (FEIE): This lets you exempt up to $130,000 of your foreign income from US taxation in 2025.
-(The maximum exemption changes each year to account for inflation, up from $126,500 for the 2024 tax year)
+- Foreign Earned Income Exclusion (FEIE): This lets you exempt up to $130,000 of your foreign income from US taxation in 2025.

-• Foreign Tax Credits (FTC): This credit offsets US taxes with taxes paid abroad, claimed via Form 1116.
+- Foreign Tax Credits (FTC): This credit offsets U.S. taxes with taxes paid abroad, as claimed on Form 1116.
 For example, if you paid $10,000 in taxes to another country, you could deduct $10,000 from your US bill.

-Using these tax benefits, many Accidental Americans end up owing little or no US taxes.
+Utilizing these tax benefits, many Accidental Americans end up owing little to no U.S. taxes.

-We Have Helped Many Accidental Americans Get Caught Up.
+We Have Helped Many Accidental Americans Get Back on Track.
 We Can Help You, Too!

-Several avenues are available to get caught up with US filing obligations that do not necessarily involve paying hefty penalties to the IRS.
-Greenback can help guide you through the process of what works best for you to become compliant with your US taxes
+Several avenues are available to get caught up with US filing obligations without incurring hefty penalties from the IRS.
+Greenback can help guide you through the process of what works best for you to become compliant with your US taxes.